kaven276/noradle/doc/deployment.md

   See [nodeJS official website](http://nodejs.org/#download) for the guide of installation of NodeJS and NPM.

+## SSL support (optional)

+	install openssl, and run
+	openssl genrsa -out privatekey.pem 1024
+	openssl req -new -key privatekey.pem -out certificate.csr openssl x509 -req -in certificate.csr -signkey privatekey.pem -out certificate.pem

+## setting.js and lib/cfg.js

+  lib/cfg.js set the default configuration for NodeJS side server, it's under version control and belong to the product.
+So do not touch it if you don't want lose your work when update PSP.WEB to new version.
+But you can copy lib/cfg.js to setting.js file and modify the setting for your own environment.
+All the setting in lib/cfg.js has remarks and it's easy to understand.

 ## Start and Stop node gateway server

-## Start and Stop node gateway server
+  PSP.WEB provide two types of gateway server that will route http requests to oracle plsql store procedures.
+One is sole plsql page gateway server at lib/plsql.js, that's rely on NodeJS alone, and need no more other 3rd-party node modules.
+The other is combined server at lib/combined.js that will serve both plsql dynamic page and static file, basicly, it rely on 3rd-party module connect.
+We suggest to separate static server from main dynamic server, it will get better performance, concurrency, stability, and more, you can use CDN for the static part.

+  The oracle-port is for oracle scheduler job processes to reverse connect to NodeJS, so NodeJS can communicate to oracle, send request and receive reply.

-	node lib/plsql.js <oracle-port:1521> <http-port:80> <https-port:443> will start the server that service dynamic PL/SQL page only
+	node lib/plsql.js [oracle-port:1521] [http-port:80] [https-port:443] will start the server that service dynamic PL/SQL page only
-	node lib/static.js <http-port:81> will start the server that service static file only node lib/static_adv.js <http-port:81> will start the server that service static file(with documetation) only node lib/combined.js <oracle-port:1521> <http-port:80> <https-port:443> will start the server that service both dynamic PL/SQL page and static file
+	node lib/combined.js [oracle-port:1521] [http-port:80] [https-port:443] will start the server that service both dynamic PL/SQL page and static file

-	`nohup node lib/combined.js & ` will start the server as a daemon.
+	nohup node lib/combined.js &  will start the server as a daemon.

-## Install static server nodeJS package
+## Install/Run static server nodeJS package (optional)

-  PSP.WEB will serve separate http server for static files.
-You can use any static server like Apache/NGINX/IIS/Lighttpd, but PSP.WEB provide a NodeJS based static server in "lib/static.js" and it's advance version "lib/static\_adv.js".
+	node lib/static.js [http-port:81] will start the server that service static file only node lib/static_adv.js [http-port:81] will start the server that service static file(with documetation) only

+  You can run static file server with plsql dynamic page server or run it separately, and you can run static file server we provide that's based on nodeJS and connect module, or you can run it on any static http server like Apache, lighttpd, Ngix, IIS, ...
+If you deploy static file separately, please set SERVER\_CONTROL\_T.STATIC\_URL the value that point to the url of the static web server.
+If you only run plsql dynamic page only, run plsql.js, and it rely on pure NodeJS installation only, no additional node modules required.
+Otherwise, if you run combined server or run my static server, you need to install connect module.
+Run `npm -g install connect --production` for connect installation.
+If you want my static server to serve psp.web documentation, you need to install module marked, so that the .md docs can be converted to html.
-They are both based on node module "connect" and "express", if you want some of pre-translation function like markdown2html, stylus2css, you can add them as well.
+If you want some of pre-translation function like markdown2html, stylus2css, you can add them as well.
 Use the following command to install them, they are all in the [NPM registry](http://search.npmjs.org/).

 	npm -g install connect
 	npm -g install stylus